xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/tests.md

 }
 ```

+!!! tip
+    There is also a special [lightweight REST](guide/test/junit5/rest.md) tests support to
+    avoid starting entire web server.

 ## Spock

 All examples above was for junit 5, but you can also use groovy-based [Spock framework 2](http://spockframework.org/).